aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/addsectionzoomframe/_index.md

 ---
 title: AddSectionZoomFrame
 second_title: Aspose.Sildes for .NET API Reference
-description: Adds a new Section Zoom object to the end of a collection.
+description: Creates a new Section Zoom frame and adds it to the end of the shape collection.
 type: docs
 weight: 140
 url: /aspose.slides/ishapecollection/addsectionzoomframe/